Physiology-Informed Multivariate Variational Mode Decomposition for Orientation-Robust Sensing Using Distributed Millimeter-Wave Radar Systems: Acknowledgment

 \section{Acknowledgment}

 The authors report no conflict of interest.
-This work was supported in part by JST SPRING Grant JPMJSP2110; the SECOM Science and Technology Foundation; in part by the Japan Science and Technology Agency under Grant JPMJMI22J2 and Grant JPMJMS2296; in part by the Japan Society for the Promotion of Science KAKENHI under Grant 21H03427, Grant 23H01420, and Grant 23K26115; and in part by the New Energy and Industrial Technology Development Organization.
-The authors thank Mr. Hiromasa Teramachi of Kyoto University for his support in performing radar measurements and analyzing the reference data.
+This work was supported in part by the SECOM Science and Technology Foundation; in part by the Japan Science and Technology Agency under Grant JPMJMS2296 and Grant JPMJSP2110 (Support for Pioneering Research Initiated by the Next Generation: SPRING); in part by the Japan Society for the Promotion of Science KAKENHI program under Grant 23H01420, Grant 23K26115, and Grant 26K00959; and in part by the New Energy and Industrial Technology Development Organization.
+The authors thank Hiromasa Teramachi of Kyoto University for his support in performing radar measurements and analyzing the reference data.
+We thank Edanz (https://jp.edanz.com/ac) for editing a draft of this manuscript.

-\begin{IEEEbiography}[{ }] {Kimitaka Sumi} received B.E. and M.E. degrees from Nagoya University, Aichi, Japan, in 2020 and 2022, respectively.
-He is currently studying for a Ph.D. degree at the Graduate School of Engineering, Kyoto University.
-His research interests include signal processing and remote sensing. \end{IEEEbiography} \begin{IEEEbiography}[{ }] {Takuya Sakamoto} (Senior Member, IEEE) received a B.E. degree in electrical and electronic engineering from Kyoto University, Kyoto, Japan, in 2000 and M.I. and Ph.D. degrees in communications and computer engineering from the Graduate School of Informatics, Kyoto University, in 2002 and 2005, respectively.
+\begin{IEEEbiography}[{ }] {Kimitaka Sumi} (Graduate Student Member, IEEE) received B.E. and M.E. degrees from Nagoya University, Nagoya, Japan, in 2020 and 2022, respectively.
+He is currently pursuing a Ph.D. degree at the Graduate School of Engineering, Kyoto University.
+His research interests include signal processing and remote sensing. \end{IEEEbiography} \begin{IEEEbiography}[{ }] {Takuya Sakamoto} (Senior Member, IEEE) received a B.E. degree in electrical and electronic engineering from Kyoto University, Kyoto, Japan, in 2000 and M.I. and Ph.D. degrees in communications and computer engineering from the Graduate School of Informatics, Kyoto University in 2002 and 2005, respectively.
 From 2006 through 2015, he was an Assistant Professor at the Graduate School of Informatics, Kyoto University.
 From 2011 through 2013, he was also a Visiting Researcher at Delft University of Technology, Delft, the Netherlands.
 From 2015 until 2019, he was an Associate Professor at the Graduate School of Engineering, University of Hyogo, Himeji, Japan.
 In 2017, he was also a Visiting Scholar at the University of Hawaii at Manoa, Honolulu, HI, USA.
 From 2019 until 2022, he was an Associate Professor at the Graduate School of Engineering, Kyoto University.
 From 2018 through 2022, he was a PRESTO researcher of the Japan Science and Technology Agency, Japan.
 Since 2022, he has been a Professor at the Graduate School of Engineering, Kyoto University.
 His current research interests lie in wireless human sensing, radar signal processing, and radar measurement of physiological signals.

 Prof. Sakamoto was a recipient of the Best Paper Award from the International Symposium on Antennas and Propagation (ISAP) in 2004, the Young Researcher's Award from the Institute of Electronics, Information and Communication Engineers of Japan (IEICE) in 2007, the Best Presentation Award from the Institute of Electrical Engineers of Japan in 2007, the Best Paper Award from the ISAP in 2012, the Achievement Award from the IEICE Communications Society in 2015, 2018, and 2023, the Achievement Award from the IEICE Electronics Society in 2019, the Masao Horiba Award in 2016, the Best Presentation Award from the IEICE Technical Committee on Electronics Simulation Technology in 2022, the Telecom System Technology Award from the Telecommunications Advancement Foundation in 2022, and the Best Paper Award from the IEICE Communication Society in 2007 and 2023. \end{IEEEbiography}